TD-Dan/Sunwai/Full dictionary.baked.md

 ## Proverbs

-Proverb:: *Maheim o heim ro lono.* = "Homeland is the home of memory."
+Proverb:: *Maheim o heim ro luno.* = "Homeland is the home of memory."

 Proverb:: *Ta pene ne maheim, o ta pene ne oum.* = "To act well in the homeland, is to act well in the world."